Chocolate Cheesecake Cookies

 If there is a little bit of cheesecake filling peeking through, don’t worry!
 Just make that the bottom of the cookie when you bake them.
 They’ll still bake up just fine!

-If you notice the cookie dough or cheesecake filling is getting too soft to handle, pop the dough in the fridge and the cheesecake filling in the freezer to make them easier to handle.
+If you notice the cookie dough or cheesecake filling is getting too soft to handle, pop the dough in the fridge and the cheesecake filling in the freezer to make it easier to handle.

 Place 1/3 cup of granulated sugar in a small bowl and toss the cookies in granulated sugar until they’re fully coated.